Why Learn Natural Product Formulation?

 Together Jess and I built this course to give you the goods on developing skin care emulsions (lotions & creams) from the ground up.
 We explore fundamental ingredient categories in an organized fashion, with lots of visual aids.
 Each lesson includes a video where Jess presents the chemistry of an ingredient or ingredient category and then I ask her a million questions so that the newbie maker can digest these complex cosmetic chemistry principles.

 The course is all pre-recorded, self paced, and yours forever to refer back to as you explore the natural ingredients and preservation strategies we discuss.

 Cosmetic chemistry is the science of combining chemical ingredients to make cosmetic products.

-Natural implies that cosmetic formulator does not use synthetically derived chemical ingredients when creating their products.
+"Natural" implies that the cosmetic formulator does not use synthetically derived chemical ingredients when creating their products.
 Instead, scientists design the formula using naturally occurring ingredients processed to various degrees.